-pparadm, pparmgr, Enables execution for PPARs for which you have access pparop privilege.
+pparadm, pparmgr, Enables execution for PPARs for which you have access privilege.

--a Displays the information of all PPARs.
+-a Displays the information of all PPARs. -h Displays the usage.
+Specifying this option with another option or operand causes an error. -1 lsb Specifies the LSB number to be displayed. lsb is specified by an integer from 0 to 15.
+You can specify multiple values for the $\neg 1$ option by separating them with spaces.
+If the $\neg 1$ option is omitted, all LSBs in PPAR are subject. -M Displays text one screen at a time.
+It is similar to more command.

--1 lsb Specifies the LSB number to be displayed. lsb is specified by an integer from 0 to 15.
-You can specify multiple values for the -1 option by separating them with spaces.
-If the -1 option is omitted, all LSBs in PPAR are subject.
+Specifies the PPAR-ID to be displayed.
+Depending on the system configuration, an integer from 0 to 15 is displayed for ppar_id.

--M Displays text one screen at a time.
-It is similar to more command. -p ppar_id Specifies the PPAR-ID to be displayed.
-Depending on the system configuration, an integer from 0 to 15 is displayed for ppar_id . -V Displays additionally the information of Cfg-policy, No-Mem, and No-IO of PCL.
+-v Displays additionally the information of Cfg-policy, No-Mem, and No-IO of PCL.

-You can set PCL by using setpcl(8).
+You can set PCL by using setpc1(8).